PhilShishov/DataGate/README.md

 ## General Info

-The application can display NAV reports on chosen time period and detailed information about the UCITS and AIF handled by the management company such as:
+The application can display NAV reports on chosen time period and <br />
+detailed information about the UCITS and AIF handled by the management company such as:
 * General related entity view
 * Sub entities